The debate over Trump's mental health

 "Mr Trump causes severe distress rather than experiencing it and has been richly rewarded, rather than punished, for his grandiosity, self-absorption and lack of empathy," he wrote.

-Now, though, people have moved on to discussing whether Mr Trump might be suffering from cognitive decline.
+Wolff's book has prompted some to ask if Mr Trump might be suffering from cognitive decline.

-They point to his repetition of stories, as mentioned in Mr Wolff's new book, and to the way he speaks.
+Repetition of stories and the way Mr Trump speaks have been put forward to back up the claims.

 When neurological experts compared clips of Mr Trump in the past with more recent footage, they found his manner of speaking had totally changed.
 In the past he spoke in long and complicated sentences, following thoughts through and using long adjectives while in more recent clips, he used fewer and shorter words, missed words out, rambled, and was more likely to use superlatives like "the best".

-This could be due to a neurological condition like Alzheimer's, the experts said, or it could be a symptom of nothing more sinister than age.
+This could be due to a neurological condition like Alzheimer's, some experts said, or it could be a symptom of nothing more sinister than age.

 Those who say the president is concealing cognitive decline point to a few other incidences where he seemed not to have full control over his own movements.

-There was one instance in December where he was giving a speech and lifted a glass, awkwardly, with both hands.
+There was one instance in December where he was giving a speech and lifted a glass awkwardly, with both hands.

 During another speech, he slurred through some of his words, which the White House blamed on a dry throat but some said could be a sign of something more serious.